stocke777/Blogsite-Django/README.md

 # Blogsite-Django
 ## https://thepsychocritique.herokuapp.com/
-### *Note: This is the website implemented with slight changes*
+### *Note: This is the website implemented with slight changes and random text and images*

 <br/>

-## Blogsite where Users create their own account and make Posts, update Profiles, sort post by User, etc
+## Responsive Blogsite where Users create their own account and make Posts, update Profiles, password reset, etc

 <br>